-Always drive over curbs or other obstacles so that you cross them to the front or at right angles.
-When approaching an obstacle at an angle or driving over it with just one drive wheel, there is an increased risk of tipping over sideways.
+Always drive over curbs or other obstacles so that you cross them to the front or at right angles and at the minimum required speed.
+When approaching an obstacle at an angle or driving over it with just one wheelchair wheel, there is an increased risk of tipping over sideways.